Joshlim288/code-samples/VBA/TableCombiner/Readme.txt

 4) Last row will contain the name of the sheet it was taken from, adjust header accordingly

-5) Do not have any data sheets named "Master" and "RawData"
+5) Do not have any data sheets named "Master"